How BERT Functions

 BERT is responsible for:

-- Determining whether the reported act meets the definition of a "bias incident" according to definition.
+Determining whether the reported act meets the definition of a "bias incident".
 If the reported act is determined to be a bias incident, BERT will consider available educational measures to address the incident.
-These measures or responses should not interfere with adjudication proceedings that might be occurring or under consideration.
+These measures or responses will not interfere with other proceedings that might be occurring or under consideration.

 Recommending educational resources and outreach in response to the incident.
 Often the educational programming entails a network of administrators, faculty, and students willing to engage the campus in fostering climates of inclusion, equity and respectful discourse.